Michieljoris/couchapi/README.md

 [http://bradley-holt.com/2011/07/couchdb-jquery-plugin-reference/](http://bradley-holt.com/2011/07/couchdb-jquery-plugin-reference/)
 and
 [http://daleharvey.github.io/jquery.couch.js-docs/symbols/index.html](http://daleharvey.github.io/jquery.couch.js-docs/symbols/index.html)
-I've modified it slightly so it can be run in the browser as will as on nodejs
+I've modified it slightly so it can be run in the browser as will as on nodejs.
+Access it using `couchapi._async`.

+Pouchdb is an in browser database with CouchDB functionality.
+Using couchapi your application can be agnostic about what backend it is using: Pouchdb or Couchdb.
+Couchapi uses couchapi_async.js (jquery.couch.js from the CouchDB server installation) to connect to a CouchDB instance both on node and in the browser, and not the PouchDB api because it is more flexible, code is easier to understand (just a bunch of direct ajax requests) and a lot smaller than PouchDB.

 A docco generated html help file can be found in the docs directory.